 Many years ago, Daniel Pinkwater and Tony Auth colloborated on a newspaper cartoon, Norb.
-It did not catch on and disappeared almost without a trace.
+It did not catch on and disappeared without a trace.
 I recently stumbled over a collection of its Sunday strips, which you can view here (start with page one).
 It’s an absurd serial, somewhere between Terry and the Pirates and Firesign Theatre, but sillier.

 Gahan Wilson, whose macabre cartoons were the best feature of many editions of National Lampoon, passed away last month.
 There’s a memorial here with a selection of his work.
 You can find much more online.

 Robert Samuels’ analysis of a still life including a chessboard, carnations and a lute leads him to observe that

 … both fields [chess and music] have become so professionalised that their function as social activities is easily lost or forgotten.
 In an age when my performance of a Bach Prelude and Fugue can be immediately compared by anyone with a mobile phone to that of András Schiff, and when my playing of a complex chess endgame can be immediately shown to be full of errors by chess software on that same mobile phone, we need (or at least I need) reminders that music and chess alike are ways of interacting with other people.
 They are, properly, the pursuits of friends.
 Our play is part of our human flourishing.

 I came across a tribute to dancer Herman Cornejo, who amazed me as Puck in The Dream, Frederick Ashton’s version of A Midsummer Night’s Dream.
 This particular video is useful in that it slows the action down to show the viewer exactly what impossible things Cornejo is doing.
 It demonstrates that a good dancer is among the very best athletes of any kind.